ChrisFeline/AssetRipperGuidPatcher/README.md

 I made this tool to make Lethal Company modding easier, as we often use in-game prefabs to get a proper reference of how the game is actually set-up for our mods.
 But this tool can also be used for other games.

+# Why this exists?
+AssetRipper exports prefab instances with randomly generated GUIDs from the decompiled assemblies.
+This will make almost every prefab have missing script references to necessary packages.
+(Like animation rigging for example).

+So you can use this to understand how something is **actually** setup in game, and create an identical implementation on your mods.

 # How To (Guide)
 The use of this script assumes that you have at least some basic understanding of UnityEngine assets, and modding.